This post may contain affiliate links, which help keep this content free. (Full disclosure)

 VARIATIONS: Swap the flavors if you like!

-Use your favorite herbs in place of the ones in the recipe, or swap spices with lemon pepper seasoning or Cajun seasoning mix.
-Alternatively, try Dijon mustard or honey (regular or sugar-free honey substitute) brushed onto the fish.
+Use your favorite herbs in place of the ones in the recipe, or swap spices with lemon pepper seasoning, spicy Cajun seasoning mix, or Caribbean jerk seasoning Alternatively, try Dijon mustard or honey (regular or sugar-free honey substitute) brushed onto the fish.

 How To Bake Halibut In The Oven